meatballs/meatballs.github.io/content/blogs/successful_talk_proposals.md

 I want to come at this from a slightly different angle.
 Rather than offering some guidance on how to write a proposal, I thought I'd look back at the proposals that have stood out and see if I could spot any patterns.
-What is that consistently makes our review team give out their highest scores?
+What is it that consistently makes our review team give out their highest scores?

 I'll be using several examples from PyCon UK 2022.
 This was our first conference after